Dutch rail offers urinal bags on toilet-free trains

 "I read it in the newspaper and thought it was a joke," Dutch infrastructure and environment Melanie Schultz van Verkeer told a Dutch radio station.
 She has called for all trains in the Netherlands to have toilets onboard by 2025.

-Infrastructure ministry spokeswoman Laura Kwakernaak said the government could not force NS to install toilets on all its trains, a cost estimated at 90 million euros, before 2015, when its concession to operate the bulk of the country's rail network is due for renewal.
+Infrastructure ministry spokeswoman Laura Kwakernaak said the government could not force NS to install toilets on all its trains, a cost estimated at 90 million euros ($121 million), before 2015, when its concession to operate the bulk of the country's rail network is due for renewal.

 Under the plans, the absorbative bags would be available on the train and then disposed of onboard.
 The NS spokesman said staff would ensure passengers have a private space to use the bags, but would not elaborate on where that space would be and whether it would be designated for such use.

 Just 16 percent of NS's trains lack toilet facilities and this is because they operate on short-distance routes on which stops are usually not more than 10 minutes apart, the spokesman added.
-Those trains, called Sprinter, are made by Canada's Bombardier (BBDb.TO).
-Some 120 Sprinter trains are run by NS.
+Those trains, called Sprinter, are made by Canada's Bombardier.
+Some 120 Sprinter trains are run by NS. ($1 = 0.741 Euros)

 (Reporting By Greg Roumeliotis, editing by Paul Casciato)